Mary Helen Washington: Black-Eyed Susans (1975) and Midnight Birds (1980)

 Black-Eyed Susans is a collection of ten stories meant to challenge the stereotypes of servant, wife and mother associated with Black women.
-Its collection of characters convey an image of Black women that stresses their complexity and depth.
+Its collection of characters conveys an image of Black women that stresses their complexity and depth.

 Five years later, Washington published Midnight Birds as a revision of Black-Eyed Susans that focuses on various aspects of contemporary Black women writers’ experience, exploring issues of poverty, abuse, mental illness and sexuality.

 Memories of Kin (1991)

 Memories of Kin is a collection of family-centered stories and poems.
-It depicts Black families' struggle to uphold traditions from a primarily female viewpoint.
-The collection explores the way different generations interact within families, especially mother-daughter relations.
+Depicting Black families' struggle to uphold traditions from a primarily female viewpoint, the collection explores the way different generations interact within families, especially mother-daughter relations.